-PhD Scholarship - A dashboard of predictive analytics and decision support to drive care quality and person-centred outcomes in aged care
+PhD project - A dashboard of predictive analytics and decision support to drive care quality and person-centred outcomes in aged care

 Australian Institute of Health Innovation (AIHI), Centre for Health Systems and Safety Research (CHSSR)